Program in Values and Public Life

 - Peter A. Singer, Center for Human Values

 - Michael Smith, Philosophy

 The Program in Values and Public Life, an undergraduate interdisciplinary certificate program offered by the University Center for Human Values, focuses on modes of inquiry into important ethical issues in public life.
 The program helps students develop competence in pursuing such inquiries generally and supports them in applying these intellectual skills to the advanced analysis of one or more related topics.
 Students attaining the certificate will be equipped to bring informed discussion of values into the public sphere and to integrate a critical value perspective into their future studies and pursuits.
 The program is open to undergraduates of all disciplines.

 Admission to the program requires an enrollment essay outlining the student's rationale for completing the certificate, area of interest, and plan for fulfilling the certificate requirements.
 Students interested in applying to the program are advised to begin to consider their interests and a tentative course of study as early as possible, which they are encouraged to do in consultation with the program director.

 Students will be considered for admission upon meeting the following prerequisites: submission of the enrollment essay; submission of the name of an academic referee; and a minimum GPA of 3.0 overall.
-We strongly recommend completing at least one of the core courses (PHI 202, WWS 370, POL 306, POL 307, or POL 313) by the end of the sophomore year.
+We strongly recommend completing at least one of the core courses (PHI 202, SPI 370, POL 306, POL 307, POL 312 or POL 313) by the end of the sophomore year.

 Students are normally accepted in the second semester of their sophomore year to enter the program as juniors, and must apply by a deadline announced each spring.
 In exceptional cases, juniors may be accepted into the program at the Director's discretion.
 For more information on the Program in Values and Public Life's application process and current deadlines, please visit the program's website.